Robeco’s quantitative investment strategies are based on the following beliefs:

 Economic rationale.
 We want to move beyond statistical patterns and understand the economic drivers behind factors.
 Risks that are not adequately rewarded should be avoided.

 Prudent investing.
-We manage easily explainable portfolios and prevent unnecessary trading costs, and we integrate environmental, social and governance (ESG) factors.
+We manage easily explainable portfolios and prevent unnecessary trading costs, and we have preference for sustainable business models.

 Stock selection is the sole performance driver.
 All decisions are based on the ranking generated by Robeco’s proprietary Quality equities stock selection model and portfolio construction process.
 They capture the Quality factor in a smart way, effectively dealing with the challenges a generic quality strategy faces.